Skip to main content

 Frequently Asked Questions

-Plastic Battlegrounds is a strategy game.
+Plastic Battlegrounds is a shooter game.

 On average players spend around 2 hours playing Plastic Battlegrounds.